 - Feb 5 – Oct 3, 2 BC – Joseph and Mary traveled to Bethlehem sometime during this timeframe.

-- April 3, 2 BC – Birth of John the Baptist (34 years 0 days before crucifixion of Christ).
+- April 1, 2 BC or March 29, 2 BC – Birth of John the Baptist (34 years before the crucifixion of Christ).

 - May, 2 BC – Jupiter came into conjunction with Regulus again.